adjust/react_native_sdk/README.md

 Adjust.addSessionCallbackParameter("foo", "bar");
 ```

-The session callback parameters will be merged with the callback parameters added to an event.
+The session callback parameters will be merged with the callback parameters and added to an event.
 The callback parameters added
 to an event have precedence over the session callback parameters.
 Meaning that, when adding a callback parameter to an event
 with the same key to one added from the session, the value that prevails is the callback parameter added to the event.

 It's possible to remove a specific session callback parameter by passing the desiring key to the method
 `removeSessionCallbackParameter` of the `Adjust` instance:

 ```js